joecre/stroke-prediction/README.md

 - Low recall for stroke cases at common thresholds due to class imbalance
 - Next steps: lower the threshold, try class weights or focused resampling, and collect more positive cases

-## How to run
-1. pip install -r requirements.txt
-2. Place the dataset in the data/ folder
-3. Open stroke_final_ready.ipynb and run all